symonkipkemei/Binance-p2p-Satoshi-Strategy/Readme.md

-# Binance p2p profit calculator
+# Binance p2p Satoshi strategy

 Determine if a trade you are about to undertake is profitable or not and by what extent